SkillfulElectro/JuaLang/README.md

   <img alt="JuaLang Logo" src="JuaLogo.jpg" style="width:auto;height:auto;">
 </p>

+> this branch is focused on real time compiling and running the program , the main branch is preferred if you want to load all the instructions first and run them later .

 <h1 align="center">JuaLang</h1>

 an experimental programming language which is written based on custom PDA style algorithm instead of algorithms like LALR(1) and etc

-> this branch is focused on real time compiling and running the program

 ## Why Jua?
 - the first reason is just for having fun ! :)